charliehawley/MP2-PA/README.md

     ![image of confusing output](/assets/images/long-strings.jpg)

+    * IOS device clicks don't trigger the P.A.L. lamp on/off

 * Module 2 'Dr P.A.L.'
     * Playing a video shows the credit for that video in the vid-credit panel however clicking on a video button whilst another video is playing replaced the credit with the placeholder text and continues to play the original video.